Klalena/data_stories_of_alena.github.io/_posts/2020-11-16-Insect-Image-Detection-using-Deep-Learning.md

 cover-img: : /assets/img/network.jpg
 thumbnail-img: /assets/img/network.jpg
 tags: [Image Detection, VGG16]

 ---

 In this blog, I will show you how we can use transfer learning to classify beetles, cockroaches and dragonflies using this [image data](https://www.insectimages.org/index.cfm).

 👩‍💻 The code and image data can be found [here](https://github.com/Klalena/BIOS823-Statistical_Programming-for-Big-Data/tree/master/Homework/Insect_classification).

 First, let's look at samples of our data.
-Here are sample images thee type of insects.
+Here are sample images of three type of insects.

 ![sample insects](../assets/img/Insect_classification/sample_insects.png)